 "The AMS program was a valuable opportunity to learn from authoritative Chinese experts about China's challenges and the Party's reform agenda.
 The fact that the entire program was conducted in Chinese made discussions particularly rich and nuanced.
 An added bonus was the relationships I built with my impressive cohort of fellow American participants.”

 "The program provided an excellent opportunity to hear from leading Chinese policy experts on recent developments.
 It was an invaluable chance for American and Chinese policy watchers to exchange information and perspectives—in Chinese."

 "The program was a unique opportunity to better understand how China's own academic elite understand the challenges their country faces, and relevant strategies for political, social, and economic development."

 "No other intensive program allows Americans to discuss governance of the PRC with Chinese leaders, in Mandarin, together with fellow Mandarin-speaking American professionals.
 The format deepens contacts between Chinese and American young leaders and among qualified Americans fortunate enough to participate."

-A full list of our prior fellows is as follows (affiliations shown from time of fellowship, and some fellows have since joined our board):
+A full list of our prior fellows is as follows (affiliations shown from time of participation):

 - Jude Blanchette, 21st Century China Program, School of International Relations and Pacific Studies, University of California, San Diego [former]